astronomer/docs/learn/airflow-amazon-web-services.md

 After you complete this tutorial, you'll be able to:

 - Pull your user credentials from AWS using the AWS CLI.
-- Mount your user credentials as a volume when starting Airflow locally.
+- Mount your user credentials as a volume when starting Airflow locally using the Astro CLI.
 - Authenticate to AWS through Airflow environment variables that are pulled from your mounted volume.
 - Test your credentials by pulling a secret from an AWS secrets backend.